charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

     make build
     ln -s $HOME/opt/zk.git/zk $HOME/bin/zk

-or if you are on a Mac, you can;
+or if you are on a Mac, you can simply;

     brew install zk